-- Driveways are not to exceed the width of the garage on any lot and cannot be any narrower than the exterior dimensions of the garage. - On pie-lots, driveways may be required to narrow to less than the width of the garage to avoid excessive concrete in the front yard and provide for landscaping development. - Driveways with decorative borders of exposed aggregate, patterned concrete or pavers may be provided as an alternative to narrowing the driveway.
+- Driveways are not to exceed the width of the garage. - On pie-lots, driveways may be required to narrow to less than the width of the garage to avoid excessive concrete in the front yard and provide for landscaping development. - Driveways with decorative borders of exposed aggregate, patterned concrete or pavers will be encouraged and may be provided as an alternative to narrowing the driveway. - California Broom Finish will be the expected minimum standard for all housing product in this phase. - Any upgraded finishes for driveways and walkways must be submitted for review.